Evaluating Search-Based Software Microbenchmark Prioritization: Experimental Study

 \subsubsection{Effectiveness}

 The effectiveness measures rely on the performance changes that the benchmarks of a suite detect between two adjacent versions.
-We rely on the measurements and computed changes (see \cref{sec:executions-changes}) from \citet{laaber:21c}.
-The changes are central to both effectiveness dependent variables.
-A change is the relative runtime difference between two versions.\footnote{The change is based on the bootstrapped confidence interval of the mean difference and not just the mean difference; we refer to \citet{laaber:21c} for details.} Our study does not distinguish between the two possible directions of a change, i.e., performance regression (slowdown) or improvement (speedup), but only considers these as a change of a certain size.
-This is in line with both previous works on \gls{tcp} for benchmarks~\citep{mostafa:17,laaber:21c}.
-Let us assume that the function $change$ returns the change of a benchmark between two adjacent versions as percentage. $change$ is defined as $change : B \mapsto \mathbb{Z}^{0+}$, where $B$ is the set of benchmarks in a suite.
+We rely on the measurements and computed changes (see \cref{sec:executions-changes}) from our previous work~\citep{laaber:21c}, where a change is defined based on the bootstrapped confidence interval of the mean difference and not just the mean difference.
+Note that we do not distinguish the two possible directions of a change, i.e., performance regression (slowdown) or improvement (speedup), but only consider these as a change of a certain size.
+This aligns with both previous works on \gls{smbp}~\citep{mostafa:17,laaber:21c}.
+Assuming that function $change$ returns the change of a benchmark between two versions as a percentage, $change$ is defined as $change : B \mapsto \mathbb{Z}^{0+}$, where $B$ is the set of benchmarks in a suite.